bgoonz/gists-revamp/by-extension/markdown/python-intro.md

     NameError: name 'count' is not defined
 ```

 Before using a variable, you need to have it assigned a value.
 If you have not defined a variable before, then you cannot use it.
 Consider `print(count)`, it does not know what count is.
-So it would throw an error, saying: “`count` is not defined, I have no idea what count is.”
+So it would throw an error, saying: “`count` is not defined, I have no idea what count is. "

 Once you assign a value to a variable, you can use it.